tedski999/raycaster/README.md

-Smol project to learn about raycast rendering techniques and modern OpenGL.
+Small project to learn about raycast rendering techniques and some modern OpenGL.